Narcissistic Personality Disorder (NPD) at a Glance

 Read more about the shortcomings of the DSM IV and how they are tackled in the DSM V - click HERE.

 The DSM V re-defines personality disorders thus:

-Significant impairments in personality functioning in either identity, or self-direction (should be: in both.)
+Moderate or greater impairment in personality functioning in either identity, or self-direction (should be: in both.)

 The narcissist keeps referring to others excessively in order to regulate his self-esteem (really, sense of self-worth) and for "self-definition" (to define his identity.)
 His self-appraisal is exaggerated, whether it is inflated, deflated, or fluctuating between these two poles and his emotional regulation reflects these vacillations.